-After your quick wake-me-up, hop on the metro and head to Île de la Cité to check out the world famous flower market, wander along the Seine and, of course, iconic Notre Dame!
-A visit to the world-famous Cathedral is free.
+After your quick wake-me-up, hop on the metro and head to Île de la Cité to check out the world-famous flower market, wander along the Seine and, of course, check out the iconic Notre Dame!
+A visit to the world-famous Cathedral is free and is one of the must see-things you should do during your one day in Paris itinerary.
 Plus, despite the look of the long queues, it never takes more than 20 minutes to get in!

 While inside, you can see the Crown of Thorns (a relic the city of Paris purchased for more than it cost to build Sainte Chapelle) and some amazing Gothic Architecture.
 You’ll also find the Gravestone Courtyard and Au Vieux Paris d’Arcole nearby.

 As the chicest arrondissement in Paris, a wander around Le Marais is well worth it… If only to say that you’ve been there!
 It’s here you’ll find places such as the oldest public planned square in the city (Place des Vosges) and the best macarons in Paris (Carette,25 Place des Vosges).

 Plus, a wander around Le Marais is just a short ten-minute walk from Île de la Cité, meaning you won’t lose too much time on transport!
 Other highlights of this former swamp (‘Le Marais’ actually means the Swamp) include Hôtel de Ville (the city’s town hall), Musée La Carnavalet (a museum dedicated to all things medieval Paris) and some of the best dining the city has to offer.

 If you’re looking for a sit-down meal, then there are plenty of cafés en terrace.
 Alternatively, if you’re looking for something a little lighter, then head to Rue des Rosiers for the best falafel Paris (and perhaps Europe) has to offer… (L’As du Fallafel,34 Rue des Rosiers)